-Shinoda Test: This test was performed by mixing 0.1 g of the extracts with few drops of 1% NaOH.
-An intense yellow color was produced in the extract which became colorless on addition of a few drops of diluted HCl acids indicates the presence of flavonoids.
+Shinoda Test: This test was performed by mixing 0.1 g of the extracts with a few drops of 1% NaOH.
+An intense yellow color was produced in the extract which became colorless on the addition of a few drops of diluted HCl acids indicates the presence of flavonoids.

 Test for Tannins:

 Ferric Chloride Test: About 0.5 g of the extract in 10 ml of water in a test tube in a beaker was boiled on hot plate stirrer for 5 min and then filtered with filter paper.
-Two drops of 0.1% FeCl3 solution was added and observed for brownish or blue black coloration indicating the presence of tannins.
+Two drops of 0.1% FeCl3 solution was added and observed for brownish or blue-black coloration indicating the presence of tannins.

-Test for alkaloids:
+Test for Alkaloids:

 Test for Phlobatannins: